LPGhatguy/web-game-engine/README.md

-# Meanwhile in Sector 80 (MSE)
+# WGE
-This is a space game.
+This is a game engine for browsers.

 ## Requirements